ModelTC/llmc/docs/en/source/configs.md

     speical: # Special parameters required for the quantization algorithm.
 Refer to the comments in the configuration file and the original paper for usage.
 save:
     save_vllm: False # Whether to save the real quantized model for VLLM inference
+    save_sgl: False # Whether to save the real quantized model for Sglang inference
     save_autoawq: False # Whether to save the real quantized model for AutoAWQ inference
+    save_mlcllm: False # Whether to save the real quantized model for MLC-LLM inference
     save_trans: False # Whether to save the model after weight transformation
     save_fake: False # Whether to save the fake quantized weights
     save_path: /path/to/save # Save path